Q: What is Christ-Centered Homeschooling?

 Reference: “The Lost Tools of Learning” a paper written by Dorothy Sayers

 With an extensive background in teaching, Ellen speaks with understanding to parents and educators.
 Her background includes; developing curriculum, researching learning styles, administering Life In America Schools and 13 years as a home educator.
-She is a certified learning styles consultant and is best known as the author of five Christ-Centered, K-12 textbooks known as the Life In America series.
+She has a certification as a learning styles consultant and is best known as the author of five Christ-Centered, K-12 textbooks known as the Life In America series.